- Patient Information:

 1. I understand that there is a very high risk that my unborn baby could have severe birth defects if I am pregnant or become pregnant while taking SORIATANE in any amount even for short periods of time.
-Birth defects have also happened in babies of women who became pregnant after stopping SORIATANE treatment.
+Birth defects have also happened in babies of women who became pregnant after stopping treatment with SORIATANE.
 INITIAL: ___________

 2. I understand that I must not become pregnant while taking SORIATANE and for at least 3 years after the end of my treatment with SORIATANE.
 INITIAL: ___________

 3. I know that I must avoid all alcohol, including drinks, food, medicines, and over-the-counter products that contain alcohol.
-I understand that the risk of birth defects may last longer than 3 years if I swallow any form of alcohol during SORIATANE therapy, and for 2 months after I stop taking SORIATANE.
+I understand that the risk of birth defects may last longer than 3 years if I swallow any form of alcohol during therapy with SORIATANE, and for 2 months after I stop taking SORIATANE.
 INITIAL: ___________

 4. I understand that I must not have sexual intercourse, or I must use 2 separate, effective forms of birth control at the same time.
 The only exceptions are if I have had surgery to remove the womb (a hysterectomy) or my prescriber has told me I have gone completely through menopause.
 INITIAL: ___________

-5. I understand that I have to use 2 effective forms of birth control (contraception) at the same time for at least 1 month before starting SORIATANE, for the entire time of SORIATANE therapy, and for at least 3 years after SORIATANE treatment has stopped.
+5. I understand that I have to use 2 effective forms of birth control (contraception) at the same time for at least one month before starting SORIATANE, for the entire time of therapy with SORIATANE, and for at least 3 years after stopping SORIATANE.
 INITIAL: ___________

 6. I understand that any form of birth control can fail.
 Therefore, I must use 2 different methods at the same time, every time I have sexual intercourse.
 INITIAL: ___________